-Circumpolar stars don’t rise or set | EarthSky.org
+Circumpolar stars never rise or set

-Circumpolar stars stay above the horizon all hours of the day, every day of the year.
-These stars neither rise nor set but always remain in our sky.
-Even when you can’t see them – when the sun is out and it’s daytime – these stars are up there, circling endlessly around the sky’s north or south pole.
+The closer you are to either of Earth’s poles, the more circumpolar stars you see.
+Circumpolar stars neither rise nor set, but stay up at all hours of the day, every day of the year.
+Even when you can’t see them – when the sun is out and it’s daytime – these stars are up there, circling endlessly around the sky’s north or south celestial pole.

 For instance, the stars of the famous Big Dipper asterism are circumpolar at all latitudes north of 41 degrees north latitude, which includes the northern half of the mainland United States and most of Europe.